FlineDev/BartyCrouch/README.md

 Historically, Apple platforms used `CFCopyLocalizedString`, and `NSLocalizedString` macros and their variants, to mark strings used in code to be localized, and to load their localized versions during runtime from `Localizable.strings` file.

-Since introduction of SwiftUI, the localized strings in code are typically typed as `LocalizedStringResource`, and are no longer marked explicitely.
+Since introduction of the AppIntents framework, the localized strings in code can also be typed as `LocalizedStringResource`, and are no longer marked explicitly.

 Let's examine this snippet of AppIntents code: